dcarpintero/ai-engineering/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dcarpintero/generative-ai-101/blob/main/02_in_context_learning.ipynb)

 With the increasing size and complexity of model architectures, [Large Language Models (LLMs) have demonstrated in-context learning (ICL) ability](https://splab.sdu.edu.cn/GPT3.pdf).
 This enables LLMs to perform tasks and generate responses based on the context provided in the input prompt, without requiring explicit fine-tuning or retraining.
 In practice, this context includes one or a few demonstration examples that guide (condition) the model in performing downstream tasks such as classification, question/answering, information extraction, reasoning, and data analysis.

 [In 2022, researchers at Anthropic investigated the hypothesis that *'induction [attention] heads'* were the primary mechanism driving ICL](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html).
 These specialized units attend earlier parts of the input to copy and complete sequences, which would allow models to adapt to patterns and generate responses aligned to the provided context.

-This notebook explores the concept of ICL, demonstrating its practical application in Named Entity Recognition (NER).
+This notebook explores the concept of ICL, demonstrating its practical application in Named Entity Recognition (NER):

 <p align="center">
   <img src="./static/in_context_learning.png">
 </p>

 Tags: `[in-context learning]` `[named-entity-recognition]` `[function-calling]` `[openai]`

 ## 03. LLM-Augmentation with Tool Integration

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dcarpintero/generative-ai-101/blob/main/03_llm_augmentation_tool_integration.ipynb)

 LLM-augmentation with tool integration involves connecting models to external tools and APIs, allowing them to perform actions beyond text generation.
 This approach enables LLMs to access real-time information, execute code, query databases, and interact with other systems.
-By interpreting user queries, LLMs can select and determine when to use these external resources, enabling models to provide more accurate, up-to-date, and actionable responses.
+In practice, models are fine-tuned to interpret user queries and determine when to use these external resources.
+This enables to provide more accurate, up-to-date, and actionable responses.
 For example, an LLM integrated with a weather API could offer current forecasts, while one connected to a code execution environment could run and debug code snippets.
-As a practical implementation, we will enhance the previous notebook and combine ICL for NER with LLM-augmentation to enrich a corpus with links to a knowledge base such as Wikipedia.
+As a practical implementation, we will enhance the previous notebook and combine ICL for NER with LLM-augmentation to enrich a corpus with links to a knowledge base such as Wikipedia:

 <p align="center">
   <img src="./static/llm_augmentation_tool_integration.png">